sagemath/trac_to_gh/Issue 2942.md

 # Issue 2942: notebook -- new command line options: sage -n and sage -nb

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2942

 Original creator: was